 There’s no doubt about it, cannabis and music go together like peanut butter and jelly.
 While not all stoners share the same taste in music, it’s pretty rare to meet a cannabis lover who doesn’t prefer their joint with a side of tunes.

-In terms of production, Professor of music, health and the brain, Jorg Fachner, explained to Leafly, that after using cannabis, “Your timing units, the time frames that you are overseeing, seem to be enlarged.
-So those who are improvising seem to have a bit more time to foresee the melodic developments in improvisation and to fine grain the rhythmic patterns.“
+In terms of production, professor of music, Jorg Fachner, explained to Leafly, that after using cannabis, “Your timing units, the time frames that you are overseeing, seem to be enlarged,” he adds.
+“So those who are improvising seem to have a bit more time to foresee the melodic developments in improvisation and to fine grain the rhythmic patterns.“

-In terms of listening pleasure, there are a few different theories as to why cannabis makes music sound so great.
-Weed is known to improve attention and focus, making listeners more able to absorb the sounds they’re hearing, explaining why Jimi’s guitar solo might melt particularly hard into your brain after packing a bowl.
+In terms of listening pleasure, there are a different theories as to why cannabis makes music sound so great.
+Weed is known to improve attention and focus, making listeners more able to absorb the sounds they’re hearing.
+That explains why Jimi’s guitar solo might melt particularly hard into your brain after packing a bowl.

 “Listening to music under the influence of weed allows you to hear things with a different perspective.
-For me personally, it makes me more in tune with things that I might have not been paying attention to while sober, especially subtle little details,” she expressed to Emerald.
-“It also makes it easier for me to differentiate the different instruments and textures and hear each one more intensely,” she continued.
+For me personally, it makes me more in tune with things that I might have not been paying attention to while sober, especially subtle little details,” she tells the Emerald.
+“It also makes it easier for me to differentiate the different instruments and textures, and hear each one more intensely.”